Team-Jag/Do-or-die-fitness-tracker/Portfolio/SystemDesign.md

 To implement the MQTT communication protocol in our IoT product, we chose to use [HiveMQ](https://www.hivemq.com).
 Our team established two channels, 'doordie_web' and 'doordie_steps'.

 Due to variability of payload attributes and sizes (especially concerning challenges), we made the decision to make a unifying request "type" parameter to work around the MQTT broker maximum character limit.
-A list of all valid request types made between devices is found in MQTT_request_types.txt, however we will expand on the key communication protocols between subsystems below.
+A list of all valid request types made between devices is found in [MQTT_request_types.txt](/Documentation/Mqtt_request_types.txt), however we will expand on the key communication protocols between subsystems below.

-### DESKTOP
+### DESKTOP AND M5STACK
-Example of communication from database to send user profile data to M5:
+To send user profile data to the M5Stack from the database:
 ```
 {
     "type": "push profile",